 Thank them for their time and service.

-Because the CR 110 site is inside Georgetown city limits, any development will require a zoning change.
-That request will travel through the city's Planning & Zoning Commission and then to City Council, with public hearings at each stop.
-Both are public meetings.
-Both take citizen comment on the record.
+The SE Inner Loop and Southwestern site is inside Georgetown city limits, and any development requires city approval.
+That happens through the Planning & Zoning Commission and then City Council, both with public hearings on the record.